 The brands that are commonly seen in Singapore can include iGrow Hair Laser Helmet, HairMax Laser Comb and LaserBand.
 One important thing to note is that these medical grade LLLT devices are made available in Singapore only in medically certified clinics and not “hair growth spas”.

 Hair transplant: a surgical option

-Yes, hair transplants are a permanent solution for recreating hair density on one’s bald scalp (where there are no more follicles) as well as restoring an aesthetic proportion to the face (hence, the forehead will avoid looking larger than the rest of the face).
+Yes, hair transplants are for recreating hair density on one’s bald scalp (where there are no more follicles) as well as restoring an aesthetic proportion to the face (hence, the forehead will avoid looking larger than the rest of the face).

 A hair transplant involves the manual extraction of hair follicles from the backs and sides of the head and transplanting it to the front of the head.